Mitchellscot/GOAL/README.md

 2. If you like one, click the like button!
 3. Thanks!

-## Built With

-LOVE and all of my pictures

 ## Acknowledgement
 Shout out to my mom and dad thanks for not having an abortion I know life was uncertain in 1984 but I'm so thankful you decided to give me life and guess what that nuclear war never happened!